coldfumonkeh/baconLipsum/README.md

 * `type` Options are 'all-meat' for meat only or 'meat-and-filler' for meat mixed with miscellaneous ‘lorem ipsum’ filler.
 * `paras` optional number of paragraphs, defaults to 5
 * `sentences` number of sentences (this overrides paragraphs)
 * `startWithLorem` optional.
-Pass 1 to start the first paragraph with 'Bacon ipsum dolor'
+Pass `true` to start the first paragraph with 'Bacon ipsum dolor'
 * `format` Default is 'json'.
 Options are 'json', 'text' or 'html'